 Tosa Forged Blades

-Records show that at the end of the 16th century there were some 400 smiths at work in Tosa.
-While they were skilled in the making of the samurai sword, they also seem to have made sickles and knives at the request of local farmers.
-Subsequently, with the promotion of forestry and the development of new fields in the area, bladed tools for agriculture and forestry were made in large quantities and a production center for forged goods came into being.
+Records indicate that around 400 smiths were active in Tosa at the end of the 16th century.
+While their primary work was making samurai swords, they also appear to have made sickles and knives for local farmers.
+Later, with the promotion of forestry and the development of new cropland in the area, more and more bladed tools for agriculture and forestry were produced, and the area soon became production center for forged goods.

 How to make

 First, iron or steel is heated in a furnace and hammered into the desired shape.
 Then, the edge is sharpened.
 For axes and hatchets, a special method called nuki-bitsu is used in which the metal is perforated by a chisel.